1. Can I BYOB?

 9. Is tipping required?

 Tipping is not required!
 But tips are graciously welcomed and accepted.
 If you enjoy the experience your driver provided, show them some love!
-Any tips you give the driver are 100% theirs to keep!
+Any tips you give the drivers and hosts are 100% theirs to keep!

 10. How long will the tour last?